-At the time of writing, the USDA estimates that the average cost of food for one adult (male or female) each month is between about $170 and $360, with an average of about $334.
+At the time of writing, the USDA estimates that the average cost of food for one adult (male or female) each month is between about $250 and $450, with an average of about $334.

 Cost Factors That Impact Monthly Food Budgets

-Based on the data from the USDA and BLS, common cost factors in monthly food budgets include:
+Common cost factors in food budgets include:

-For example, states that require further food shipping (like Alaska and Hawaii) and those that are heavily populated (like New York and California) have higher grocery costs than other states.
+For example, states that require further food shipping (like Alaska and Hawaii) and those that are heavily populated (like New York and California) tend to have higher grocery costs than other states.

 How to Calculate Your Monthly Food Budget

 The easiest way to calculate your food costs is to either track your grocery and restaurant receipts for a few months to find an average.
-You can also look back at your total food spending in the previous year and divide it by 12 to find the monthly cost.
-(Our related research details the apps and other budgeting tools that can help you track your expenses if you don’t already track them.)

-After tracking your spending, if you find that you are spending more than you should or would like to, keep in mind that eating outside of the home is almost always more expensive than making the food yourself with items bought at the grocery store.
+After tracking your spending, if you find that you’re spending more than you should or would like to, keep in mind that eating outside of the home is almost always more expensive than making the food yourself with items bought at the grocery store.
 This is especially true if you often visit full-service, sit-down restaurants.

 In addition to reducing your restaurant spending, consider buying in bulk where possible and making meal plans based on your local grocer’s weekly deals.